kewiany/MovieExplorer/README.md

 ---

-*This project demonstrates skills in modern Android mobile application development from August 2025.*
+*This project demonstrates my skills in modern Android mobile application development from August 2025.
+With 5+ years of experience in mobile application programming, you can learn more about my background on [LinkedIn](https://www.linkedin.com/in/kewiany/).*